Showing posts with label dehydration. Show all posts

 1. Carry a reusable water bottle.
 Keep it full.

-2. Add flavor to your water, such as slices of lemon, lime, cucumber or strawberries.
-Herbal ice teas can be a great way to increase fluids.
+2. Add flavor to your water with slices of lemon, lime, cucumber, or strawberries.
+Herbal iced teas can be a great way to increase your fluid intake.

 3. Eat fruit or popsicles.
 You can get fluids from the foods you eat.
 Watermelon and cantaloupe have high water content.
 A 100% fruit juice pop provides fluids and is refreshing on a hot day.

 4. Plan ahead.
-If you are going to be outside at a picnic or ball game, make sure to pack plenty of fluids.
+If you plan to be outside at a picnic or ball game, be sure to pack plenty of fluids.

 Never Leave Children, Disabled Individuals

-Each year children and pets left in parked cars die from hyperthermia.
-Hyperthermia is an acute condition occurring when the body absorbs more heat than it can handle.
-Studies have shown temperatures inside a parked vehicle can rapidly rise to a dangerous level for children, pets and even adults.
+Each year, children and pets left in parked cars die from hyperthermia.
+Hyperthermia is an acute condition that occurs when the body absorbs more heat than it can dissipate.
+Studies have shown temperatures inside a parked vehicle can rapidly rise to a dangerous level for children, pets, and even adults.
 Leaving the windows slightly open does not significantly decrease the heating rate.
-The effects can be more severe on children because their bodies warm at a faster rate than adults.
+The effects can be more severe in children because their bodies warm up at a faster rate than those of adults.

 PBSO demonstrates dangers of heat inside a car